 In addition to looking at comps in the area and the condition of the home, you can also base your offer on the length of time the home has been on the market.
 If it’s new on the market, you probably don’t want to come in too low on your offer price, unless you’re only interested in the property at a certain price point.

 HUD often accepts offers between 85% and 88% of the list price.
 That’s a good frame of reference when developing your bid unless, of course, someone comes in with a higher offer.
 If the property has been on the market for several months, you definitely have more leverage in making a lower offer.

 That’s because, unlike most regular listings, HUD homes are sold as-is.
 No matter what work needs to the number, HUD will not take care of it just to sell the house.
 This is typically true of any foreclosure home.

 That’s why it’s vital to have an inspection completed before you make an offer.
 Unlike other buying processes, you should have the inspection done first and then use it to inform your bid offer because you can’t renegotiate based on the results.

 It’s definitely worth spending a couple hundred dollars to make sure the needed renovations are within your scope.

 How can you get a loan for a HUD home?

-You don’t need your full offer price in cash to purchase a HUD home; in fact, you can use just about any loan type.
+You don’t need your full offer price in cash; in fact, you can use just about any loan type.
 The trick is to make sure the home’s condition qualifies for the loan type’s eligibility requirements.